 Water and Wastewater

 Portugal Cove- St. Philip’s purchases the water for the the town from the City of St. John’s, from Bay Bulls Big Pond.
 The Bay Bulls Big Pond (BBBP) Water Treatment Facility collects raw water from the Bay Bulls Big Pond watershed and pumps it to the Main Treatment Building via the Low Lift Pump Station.
 The treatment process consists of screening, ozone disinfection, filtration through a rapid gravity dual media filter, pH adjustment using hydrated lime, and chloramine disinfection using ammonia and chlorine.
-A Dissolved Air Flotation (DAF) Pretreatment Facility with alkalinity enhancement is currently being constructed and is scheduled to be in operation in 2013.
 The rated capacity of Bay Bulls Big Pond is 85,000 cubic metres per day.

 Treated water from Bay Bulls Big Pond is pumped to the west end of St. John’s, Mount Pearl, Paradise, Conception Bay South and Portugal Cove – St. Philip’s.